 Without treatment, symptoms of vaginitis can worsen.
 Some types of vaginitis can increase a woman's risk of other health problems.

-Bacterial vaginosis (BV) increases a woman's risk of getting other sexually transmitted diseases [LINK to A-Z topic], including HIV, if she is exposed to the pathogens that cause them.1 BV also is associated with pelvic inflammatory disease, a serious disease that can harm a woman's reproductive organs and cause infertility.2 Having BV increases a woman's risk of preterm labor and preterm birth.
+Bacterial vaginosis (BV) increases a woman's risk of getting other sexually transmitted diseases, including HIV, if she is exposed to the pathogens that cause them.1 BV also is associated with pelvic inflammatory disease, a serious disease that can harm a woman's reproductive organs and cause infertility.2 Having BV increases a woman's risk of preterm labor and preterm birth.
 Women who have it also are more likely to get an infection after having surgery such as an abortion or hysterectomy.1

 Trichomoniasis increases a woman's risk of getting or spreading other sexually transmitted diseases such as HIV.3 Trichomoniasis also may cause preterm labor or preterm birth.4

 - Centers for Disease Control and Prevention.
 (2010).
 Bacterial vaginosis—CDC fact sheet.
 Retrieved March 27, 2012, from http://www.cdc.gov/std/bv/stdfact-bacterial-vaginosis.htm [top]

 - National Institute of Allergy and Infectious Diseases.
 (2008).
 Bacterial vaginosis.
 Retrieved March 27, 2012, from http://www.niaid.nih.gov/topics/bacterialVaginosis/Pages/default.aspx [top]

 - Centers for Disease Control and Prevention.
 (2011).
 Trichomoniasis—CDC fact sheet.
 Retrieved March 27, 2012, from http://www.cdc.gov/std/trichomonas/STDFact-Trichomoniasis.htm [top]